-- A. Whenever a proposed absence-for-vacation is requested, parents must discuss it with the principal or his/her designee.
+- Whenever a proposed absence-for-vacation is requested, parents must discuss it with the principal or his/her designee.
 The length of absence should be made clear, and those involved should have an opportunity to express their views on the potential effects of the absence.

-- C. The time missed will be counted as an unexcused absence, but shall not be a factor in determining grades unless make-up work is not completed.
+- The time missed will be counted as an unexcused absence, but shall not be a factor in determining grades unless make-up work is not completed.

 Emergency Weather Delays

 There will be NO AM preschool on days when school is delayed due to inclement weather.
 PM preschool students will attend at the regular time.
 Parents need to have a plan in place for their children.